Trends in Prisoner Litigation, as the PLRA Enters Adulthood

 by Margo Schlanger

 Editor’s Note: Margo Schlanger is Professor of Law, Washington University in St. Louis, and a member of the Commission on Safety and Abuse in America’s Prisons.
-She ...
+She is a former ...

 Correctional Law Reporter, Volume 17, No. 1: June/July 2005, at 1